-Will the room and board cost be adjusted since the semester is ending early?
+Will the room and board cost be adjusted for the fall semester since it is ending early?

 Yes.
-The residence halls will open a week early to accommodate an earlier move-in schedule and remain open through winter break.
+The residence halls opened a week early in August to accommodate an earlier move-in schedule and will remain open through winter break.
 Students are able and welcome to remain living on campus following the end of the fall semester; we do not require or ask that students move out of the residence halls over breaks.
 There will be no additional cost for the added week of housing.
-We will, however, be making an adjustment to the dining portion of the housing & dining rates.
+We will, however, be making an adjustment to the dining portion of the housing & dining rates for the fall semester.
 While there will be one added week of service in August, as well as a combined week to cover Labor Day and Thanksgiving week when the dining centers would normally be closed, the semester is ending three weeks early.
-Therefore, a one week adjustment will be made to reduce the rate of the Everyday All-Access ($135), Weekday All-Access ($125) and Weekly 5 ($52) meal plans.
+Therefore, a one-week adjustment was made to reduce the rate of the Everyday All-Access ($135), Weekday All-Access ($125) and Weekly 5 ($52) meal plans.

 Can I stay in the residence halls over winter break?

 Yes.
 As always, the residence halls will remain open through winter break.